Other Functions

 Code: 395.
 DB::Exception: Received from localhost:9000.
 DB::Exception: Too many.

-Returns the same value that was used as its argument.
-Used for debugging and testing, allows to cancel using index, and get the query performance of a full scan.
-When query is analyzed for possible use of index, the analyzer does not look inside identity
+Returns its argument.
+Intended for debugging and testing.
+Allows to cancel using index, and get the query performance of a full scan.
+When the query is analyzed for possible use of an index, the analyzer ignores everything in identity functions.
+Also disables constant folding.

 Syntax